hokagedami/checkout-payment-gateway-challenge-dotnet/README.md

 **Idempotency Key Behavior:**
 - **First Request**: Processes payment and stores the idempotency key
-- **Retry with Same Key**: Returns the existing payment response without calling the bank
+- **Retry with Same Key**: Returns the existing payment response (200 OK) without calling the bank
-- **Different Request, Same Key**: Returns 409 Conflict (different payment data)
+- **No Idempotency Key**: Each request creates a new payment (non-idempotent behavior)

 **Best Practices:**
 - Use a unique key per logical payment attempt (e.g., UUID or order ID)
 - Store keys on the client side before making the request
 - Reuse the same key for all retries of the same logical payment
 - Do not reuse keys across different payment attempts
+- Omit the header if you want to allow duplicate payments intentionally

 ## Project Structure